 - Required Notification: Members of the campus community - students, faculty, staff and contracted- services personnel (bookstore, dining services and campus security) – who test positive for COVID-19 must immediately notify Monmouth College.
 Students should immediately notify the Office of Student Affairs (309-457-2114 or via email).
 Faculty, staff and contracted services should immediately notify the Personnel Office (309-457-2122).

 - Quarantine: In accordance with current guidelines from the Illinois Department of Public Health, members of the campus community who are a close contact, will be required to quarantine away from other members of the campus community for a minimum of 14 days after the last (most recent) contact with the COVID-19 case.
 If a close contact develops symptoms, s/he should follow isolation rules for COVID-19 case.
+Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to quarantine provided they remain asymptomatic.

 - Household Contacts: Household contacts with a COVID-19 Case, where separate living quarters have been maintained since specimen collection for COVID-19 case, should quarantine for 14 days after last exposure to COVID-19 case.
 Household contacts that share a room/living quarters (i.e., have ongoing contact with or exposure to COVID-19 case) should quarantine during contact and for 14 days after COVID-19 Case is released from isolation.
 As issues associated with a household contact can be somewhat complex, review additional information provided by the Illinois Department of Public Health.
+Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to quarantine provided they remain asymptomatic.

 Campus and community communication